quasisolus/mightychickengames/README.md

 # Mighty Chicken Unblocked Games

 This project marks the creation of my first-ever website.
 I embarked on this journey in late August 2024 intending to develop a school-friendly unblocked games website.
 Although it was not intended for actual use, the primary objective was to gain knowledge.
-You can access the website here: [Github](https://snoozyyxv.github.io/mightychickengames/) or [Vercel](https://mightychickengames.vercel.app/).
+You can access the website here: https://mightychickengames.vercel.app/.

 ## Lessons Learned